Handle with Care

 As a culture, we need to expand our idea of literacy to include more aspects of the book, not just limiting ourselves to text and image.

-CR: I’ve been in the book world for almost fifteen years now and one of the things that I’ve realized is that while there are some critical source books about artist books and their history, there really isn’t a strong, active critical conversation around artist books, or at least there hasn’t been in the last fifteen to twenty years.
+CR: I’ve been in the book world for almost fifteen years now and one of the things that I’ve realised is that while there are some critical source books about artist books and their history, there really isn’t a strong, active critical conversation around artist books, or at least there hasn’t been in the last fifteen to twenty years.
 Part of my job at Center for Book Arts is to advocate for artists who are making books.
 I’m thinking a lot about how we help the broader art-going public understand more about artist books and how they intersect with the larger spheres of the art world.
 Have you ever been to the New York Art Book Fair?

 CR: So, you understand the experience of walking into PS1.
 There are three hundred vendors, they all have at least twenty books on their tables, some of them maybe fifty books on their table if they can squeeze them on there.
 You’re confronted with an unimaginable number of books.
 That whole range of books, I would say, situates itself within the term ‘art book’ – which is to say, a book related to the arts, maybe an exhibition catalogue or a book about an artist’s practice or documenting their work.
 It does also include artist books, which are books AS artwork (not documenting art).